Brownie-like chocolate cookies with shiny crunchy tops and chewy fudgy centers. A must have recipe for chocolate lovers.

 The secret to bake these cookies to the best texture possible is to slightly underbake them.
 Overbaking will make them dry and tasteless.
 My cookies were exactly 1.5 tablespoons in size (I used this ice cream scoop) and took about 9 minutes to bake.
 The cookies should be shiny and crackly, but still soft in the center.
 Allow cookies to cool for a few minutes before you move them to a wire rack to cool completely, so they won’t break.

-- 8 ounces or 225 grams semisweet chocolate, roughly chopped
+- 8 oz/225 g semisweet chocolate, roughly chopped

 - ½ teaspoon baking powder